Kindle Unlimited (KU) has one big flaw. It’s the Kindle word count.

 Note on Kindle word count

-How to find word count on Kindle?
+How to find the word count for a Kindle ebook?
 You can’t.

 Amazon used to show the word count under the Look Inside widget but removed this data some years ago.
 At that time, a Kindle page was estimated at 187 words.
 But I believe this number is not relevant any longer.

-The only way now is to check the number of pages, which is based on print books.
+The only way now is to check the number of pages, which is based on print books, not ebooks.

 I checked a few of my books.
-Knowing the manuscript word count, I calculated how many pages Amazon lists in my product details.
+Knowing the manuscript word count, I calculated the number of pages Amazon lists in my product details.

 A book of 250 pages will be around 65,000 words.